Lilyo/bamos.github.io/_includes/cv.md

 </p>

 <div id="" style="text-align: justify;" markdown="1">
-I am a research scientist at <b>KaiKuTeK Inc.</b> in Taiwan.
+I was a research scientist at <b>KaiKuTeK Inc.</b> in Taiwan.
 My research goal is to achieve visual intelligence for real-world applications and study advanced topics in <b>machine learning</b> and <b>computer vision</b>.
 Currently, I am developing gesture recognition with mmWave frequency modulated continuous wave (FMCW) radar, which adopts the range and the velocity estimated from the raw data, such as the time-frequency spectrogram, micro-doppler spectrogram, or range-Doppler image (RDI).
 Meanwhile, this topic also involve few-shot learning,